TFLORES318/EventTrackerProject/README.md

 This program is able to store records of the books a user has read.
 In this program, the title, author, summary, number of pages, year published, publishing company and more can be stored for each book.

-The first URI in the chart below is where a user will create a new book record to be stored into the database.
-The second URI can retrieve a book's information by entering in it's unique id.
-The third URI can retrieve a list of all the books currently stored in the database.
-The fourth URI can retrieve a list of all the books that match the keyword entered in if there is a match in the title or the summary.
-The fifth URI can retrieve a list of all the books from a given genre.
-The sixth URI can retrieve a list of all the books within a specific page range.
-The seventh URI can update the fields in a book record.
-The eighth URI can delete a book record.